 It isn’t even two full days!

-[Many years ago my wife and I attended a small Bible church in which one of the elders maintained and taught the "Lord-was-crucified-on-Friday” myth.
+[Many years ago my wife and I attended a small Bible church in which one of the elders maintained and taught (Adult Sunday School) the "Lord-was-crucified-on-Friday” myth.
 He was unfazed when I and another man in the class brought up this text from Matthew; his response was that it was as if it wasn’t really in the Scripture.
 He literally appeared to be disinterested in the truth of the Scripture, preferring instead to maintain his delusion.

 Long ago I stopped being surprised at the carelessness with and contempt for Scripture I’ve observed in so-called “Christians”, elders especially included.